Main Content

 Context learning and visual attention

-In this project, which is part of the RTG 2271, we examine the impact of statistical learning of visual context information on attention.
-Contextual cueing experiments have demonstrated that learning of context configurations improves the efficiency in localizing a target (Chun & Jiang, 1998).
-We use contextual cueing tasks to investigate spontaneous learning of context regularities and its relation to attention guidance.
-A series of studies examines the influence of reward on context learning (e.g., Bergmann, Koch, & Schubö, 2019).
-Results show that the expectation of reward sensitizes participants to register repeating context information: it facilitates context learning and guides attention more efficiently to the target.
+In this project, we examine the impact of context information on attention.
+Learning of context regularities improves the efficiency in localizing a target (Chun & Jiang, 1998) and a distractor (Wang & Theeuwes, 2018; Hanne, Tünnermann & Schubö, 2023).
+We use additional singleton search and contextual cueing tasks to investigate spontaneous learning of spatial context regularities and its impact on attention guidance.
+Reward, for instance, sensitizes participants to register repeating context information and to guide attention more efficiently to the target.

 Related literature: